BlackDayz/BlackCSS/README.md

 ---

-<p align="center">A light weight Library with many usefull css attributes to make styling your website easier.
+<p align="center">A light weight Collection with many usefull CSS3 attributes to make styling your website easier.
     <br>
 </p>